kubeflow/website/content/docs/components/hyperparameter-tuning/hyperparameter.md

 ### TensorFlow example

-Run the following command to launch an experiment using the Kubeflow's TensorFlow training job operator, TFJob:
+Run the following commands to launch an experiment using the Kubeflow's TensorFlow training job operator, TFJob:

 1. Download the tfjob-example.yaml file